White Collar Criminal Defense of Embezzlement

 To avoid detection, offenders siphon funds in small amounts over an extended period of time.
 But, there are red flags, such as abnormal drops in profits, disorganized or missing records, and odd employee behavior—even an employee who rewrites records for the sake of neatness can be a clear sign of a potential problem.

 On the other hand, not all suspicious behavior automatically proves embezzlement.
 Skilled white collar crime lawyers investigate the circumstances behind the charges and are watchful of prosecutions that use circumstantial evidence that is easily refuted in court.

 Anyone facing embezzlement charges needs an experienced white collar crime lawyer

 If you are being investigated or charged with embezzlement, you need an experienced criminal defense lawyer as soon as you become aware of an investigation against you.
-Contact Lotze Mosley, LLP to schedule a free initial appointment to discuss your situation as soon as you are investigated or charged with a crime.
+Contact Lotze Mosley, LLP at (202) 393-0535 to schedule an initial appointment to discuss your situation as soon as you are investigated or charged with a crime.